Into the North West Passage

 Expedition cruise from Greenland to Canada

 The journey begins in West Greenland’s Kangerlussuaq, from where we cruise west to the Inuit land of Nunavut on Baffin Island.
 Inuit have lived on this coast for millennia, and during our voyage to the north we will visit several small settlements.
 It was from here that Inuit migrated to Northwest Greenland 1000 years ago and created the basis for the modern Greenlandic population.
-We will be constantly on the lookout for polar bears, narwhals and the bowhead whales feeding off Baffin's coasts in September.
+We will be constantly on the lookout for polar bears, narwhal and the numerous bowhead whales feeding off Baffin's coasts in September.

-Iceland to Kangerlussuaq flight - embarkation
+Iceland to Kangerlussuaq flight

 In the afternoon, we board our chartered flight in Keflavik, Iceland, bound for Kangerlussuaq in Greenland.